 The essence of religion

-Religion is not a bad word.
-It doesn’t encourage people to stop thinking.
-In fact, religion encourages people to think about how they can re-join themselves or re-connect with an almighty who is infinitely more intelligent and loving.
-I have witnessed those that have dedicated their lives to reconnecting with the almighty, become infinitely happier than those that fight against God, or even the very idea of an almighty or intelligent designer.
+I’ve witnessed those who’ve dedicated their lives to reconnect with the almighty, become infinitely happier than those that fight against God, or even the very idea of an almighty or intelligent designer.
 Almighty might also mean universe or supreme being or different things for different people.

 The problem of misinterpretation